Student Athlete & Parent Handbook

 Procedures for contacting a coach with a concern:

-⦁ If you continue to have concerns, contact the coach to set up an appointment for you and your child.
+- If you continue to have concerns, contact the coach to set up an appointment for you and your child.
 Give the coach a brief summary of what you would like to discuss.
-If you have difficulty contacting the coach (see 24-hour rule below), contact the athletic director.
-The athletic director will then work to facilitate a meeting.
+If you have difficulty contacting the coach (see 24-hour policy below), contact the Athletic Director.
+The Athletic Director will then work to facilitate a meeting.

-Part 1 (Parents): If you wish to contact a coach with an issue that arises as a result of an athletic event (contest or practice), please do not do so until the following day (cool down period).
+Parents: If you wish to contact a coach with an issue that arises as a result of an athletic event (contest or practice), please do not do so until the following day (“cool down” period).
 Exceptions include reporting an injury, illness, or emergency situation.

-Part 2 (Coaches): Coaches will respond to requests for contact within 24 hours.
-If a coach does not respond in a timely manner, please contact the athletic director.
+Coaches: Coaches will respond to requests for contact within 24 hours.
+If a coach does not respond in a timely manner, please contact the Athletic Director.

 The role of a parent in respect to student-athletes is demanding and at times difficult.
 It requires effort to do it well.
 FUHS Athletics respects and appreciates your efforts!